obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 ## Details

 - The auto-suggest menu works in both Source mode and Live Preview.
+- It triggers only on lines that look like tasks.
+  - If you use a global task filter, such as `#task`, you will need to provide `- [ ] #task` before the menu pops up.
+  - If you don't use a global task filter you will need to provide `- [ ]` before the menu pops up.
+- There are many more recognized options than are showing in the menus, including many more dates, such as `2 months`, `15 days`.
+- You can mix tags in between the emojis (as of Tasks 1.9.0), but you must not mix description text amongst the tags and signifier emojis.
+  - See 'What do I need to know about the order of items in a task?' below.
+- The following are not yet supported:
   - It does not yet support Done Date.
   - It does not yet offer `when done`.
-- There are many more recognized options than are showing in the menus, including many more dates, such as `2 months`, `15 days`.

 ## Settings